 Marina Grande is absolutely interesting, especially for the Cala Grande beach.
 This beach has a crystalline sea, is easily accessible, and has an area reserved for the free beach.
 Cala Grande beach is, therefore, an excellent idea if you want to visit the island but are also looking for a place to take a nice swim.
 On hot summer days, it is truly regenerating!

-Another of the things to do in Capri that you can’t miss here in Marina Grande is the Salumeria da Aldo.
-With a few euros of it makes a super great sandwich.
+Another of the things to do in Capri that you can’t miss here in Marina Grande is the Salumeria Da Aldo.
+With a few euros, it makes a super great sandwich.
 Great idea for a cheap, good, and quick lunch.
 You can find this delicatessen easily because, especially in the high season, there is always a queue outside.

 This magnificent cave takes its name from the color of its water, which, thanks to the play of light, takes on its green color.
 The bottom of the sea at the Green Grotto is made up of sand and rock.